xshirl1027/gmail-cleanup-app/README.md

 4. **No additional setup required!**
    - The app includes built-in Gmail API credentials
    - Just run the app and sign in with your Gmail account when prompted

+   **Note**: If you get an "access_denied" error or message about "unverified app", see the Troubleshooting section below.

 ## Usage